Skip to content

 This rigorous program covers a broad range of practical and academic topics such as writing, producing, directing, picture and sound editing, cinematography, videography, sound, and post-production.
 You will study both fiction and non-fiction filmmaking.
 You will gain vital research and management abilities and attend seminars hosted by industry professionals, giving you access to valuable insights and contacts.
 A film and media theory component is combined with courses such as entertainment law and media entrepreneurship, preparing graduates for their careers in film.
 A capstone project in your final year will allow you to apply your skills and demonstrate your creative vision.

-Courses Learning Outcomes
+Courses

 Semester 5

-BFMP 3000: Nonfiction Film and Development
+BFMP 3000: Nonfiction Film Development

 BFMP 3002: Professional Practice